dhityl/convtomp3/README.md

 # convert flac to mp3
-converts all flac files in a directory to mp3s
+converts all flac files in the working directory to mp3s

 Uses ffmpeg, should be easy to convert other file types as well